alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-13-day-34-making-a-digital-quiller-color-wheel.md

 ![](/media/wp-content/2021/04/image.png)

-I had the book **[Color Choices](https://www.amazon.com/Color-Choices-Making-Sense-Theory/dp/0823006972)** laying around and I decided to re-read it now that I’m into art daily.
-Turns out it’s exactly what I need in this journey.
+I had the book **[Color Choices](https://www.amazon.com/Color-Choices-Making-Sense-Theory/dp/0823006972)** laying around and I decided to re-read it now that I'm into art daily.
+Turns out it's exactly what I need in this journey.

-I dedicated some time studying the author’s Color Wheel, which is very popular between traditional art artists.
-To my surprise, I didn’t find any digital version, with equivalent digital colors.
-So today’s daily was all about finding colors that match the Quiller wheel.
+I dedicated some time studying the author's Color Wheel, which is very popular between traditional art artists.
+To my surprise, I didn't find any digital version, with equivalent digital colors.
+So today's daily was all about finding colors that match the Quiller wheel.

 **Check the wheel below and the table of colors and their hex codes at the boom of the post.**